N-Cano/N-Cano/README.md

 <br/>

-- 🌱 I’m currently learning TypeScript and Tailwind
+- 🌱 I’m currently learning TypeScript

 - ⚡ Fun fact: I love to write code in the quiet of the night